"I swim for the 3 Fs - Fun, Fitness and Friendships."

 BIO: RICK COLELLA

 I started swimming when I was 8 and I've never really stopped.
-I love the swimming because it keeps me fit but also because of the many friends I have, both from the past and present.
+I love swimming because it keeps me fit but also because of the many friends I have, both from the past and present.
 For many years, I swam for fitness but rarely competed.
 As my family grew up, I started competing more and found I enjoyed going to meets, as a goal to keep me getting up early every morning.
 I also found I had a lot to learn still.
-I been using P2Life Nutriboost and Powerboost since 2013 and it's an important part of my training.
+I been using P2Life NutriBoost and PowerBoost since 2013 and it's an important part of my training.
 I am able to be more consistent in training when using P2Life daily.